Share This Post

-Income that’s earned in Italy is taxed based on the amount.
+Income taxes in Italy are based on tax brackets.
 The more you make, the higher the tax rate you face.
-For example, if you make between EUR 55,001 – EUR 75,000, you’ll be taxed at a 41% tax rate.
-If you make EUR 1 – EUR 15,000, you’ll only be taxed at 23%.
-Be aware that there are always municipal and regional taxes as well.
-These rates vary by municipality but can range from 0.1% to 2.03%.
+For example, if you make between EUR 55,001 to EUR 75,000, you’ll be taxed at a 41% tax rate.
+If you make EUR 1 to EUR 15,000, you will only be taxed at 23%.
+There are also municipal and regional taxes that vary by municipality but can range from 0.1% to 2.03%.

-Tax deductions are the best way to reduce your taxable income.
+Italian tax deductions are the best way to reduce your taxable income.
 Understanding which deductions apply to your situation will increase your chances of not owing at the end of the tax year.
-The Italian government offers many different deductions that can be used, including:
+The Italian government offers many different deductions, including:

 - Social security contributions

 - Charitable contributions

 - Alimony paid